BAKECHEM INTERNATIONAL LIMITED.

 CAS 8028 89 5 E150 Caramel Color CAS Number: 8028-89-5 Supplier

 CAS 8028 89 5 E 150 caramel color is an edible coloring agent made from carbohydrates as the main raw material.
-It is often used in beverages, soy sauce and other foods to add color to food.
-Initially, CAS 8028 89 5 E 150 caramel color was accidentally discovered during the traditional soy sauce brewing process, and was later used to make up for the lack of color development during the fermentation process, so it can also be called "sauce color".
+The e150 food color is often used in beverages, soy sauce and other foods to add color to food.
+Initially, CAS 8028 89 5 E150 caramel color was accidentally discovered during the traditional soy sauce brewing process, and was later used to make up for the lack of color development during the fermentation process, so the e150 food color can also be called "sauce color".
 Years of practical application combined with scientific research results have proven that CAS 8028 89 5 E 150 caramel color is safe, has a wide range of uses, and has few restrictions on the amount of addition.
-It has become a widely used edible colorant in the world
+The e150 food color has become a widely used edible colorant in the world

 CAS 8028 89 5 E150 caramel color for baking